Virginia Eviction Notice

 How to Calculate Expiration Date in Virginia

-The notice period begins the day after delivery.
-For example, to give 30 days of notice and begin court action by June 30, the notice must be delivered no later than May 31.
-If the last day falls on a weekend or holiday, the notice period extends to the next judicial day.
+Example: To give 30 days of notice and begin court action by June 30, the notice must be delivered no later than May 31.
+Therefore, proper timing calculations are essential for legal compliance.

 How to Serve an Eviction Notice in Virginia